 Sarah Cook is a curator, writer and researcher based in Scotland.
 She is Professor of Museum Studies in Information Studies at the University of Glasgow.
 She is editor of 24/7: A Wake-up Call For Our Non-stop World and co-author of Rethinking Curating: Art After New Media.
 Sarah is one of the curators behind Scotland’s only digital arts festival NEoN Digital Arts and was founder/curator of LifeSpace Science Art Research Gallery in the School of Life Sciences, University of Dundee.
 Together with Beryl Graham, Sarah co-founded CRUMB, the longstanding online resource and network for curators of new media art, hosting workshops and courses worldwide.

 Dr Jago Cooper, Director of the Sainsbury Centre

-Jago Cooper is Director of the Sainsbury Centre for Visual Arts and Professor of Art and Archaeology at UEA.
+Jago Cooper is Director of the Sainsbury Centre and Professor of Art and Archaeology at UEA.
 For more than twenty years Jago has worked for and with museums, cultural ministries, technology companies, and heritage organisations around the world to explore and communicate aspects of the great human story.
 His research has ranged broadly across universal questions facing global society including climate change, technological revolution, colonial encounter and social innovation.
 In addition to writing academic publications and papers, Jago has always worked hard to engage a broader public audience with his research interests creating exhibitions, digital platforms and broadcast media including writing and presenting more than a dozen documentaries for the BBC.